 The crowd included family members, friends, crew members of the new vessel and other Canadian Coast Guard personnel and guests.

-Susannah Peddle later proudly christened the ship by reading the dedication and swinging a bottle of champagne into the bow of the vessel as the sun bouncing off the harbour surface reflected on the ship’s bright red paint.
+Susannah Peddle later proudly christened the ship by reading the dedication and swinging a bottle of champagne into the bow of the vessel as sunlight bounced off the harbour surface and was reflected on the ship’s bright red paint.
 A strong wind kept the flags fluttering above.